andreasthoelke/dotvim/help.md

 T           - expands a the folder under the cursor.
 :vs ~/Doc.. - then use <c-i> to expand path
-I           - edit divish buffer to execute shell commands with path
+I           - edit divish buffer to execute shell commands with path y$          - copy file name - note the cursor is at a specific pos in the *concealed* file path!
+0y$         - yank abs file path! - note the cursor is now at the start of the (concealed) line

 Dirvish settings and custom maps: ~/.vim/plugin/file-manage.vim#/augroup%20dirvish_config